Skip to main content

 Overview

-Low-lying public lands along the northern Gulf of Mexico coast are vulnerable to sea-level rise.
-Coastal planners and resource managers in the region have requested customized information that can be used to concisely communicate local sea-level rise scenarios and identify potential impacts to the missions of management agencies.
+Many coastal lands are vulnerable to sea level rise.
+This includes low-lying public lands along the northern Gulf of Mexico coast.
+Coastal planners and resource managers in the region asked for research about potential impacts and changes.
+They would like to use this information to communicate local sea-level rise scenarios to citizens.
+They can also identify potential impacts to the missions of management agencies.

-In this project, researchers worked with the Northern Gulf of Mexico Sentinel Site Cooperative to develop fact sheets outlining potential sea-level rise scenarios for the region through 2100, including their potential impact on the missions of federally-managed lands along the U.S. Gulf Coast.
-Researchers drew from existing information on regional and global sea-level rise scenarios to develop customized information sheets for 54 federally-managed lands in the region – National Wildlife Refuges, National Park Service lands, and National Estuarine Research Reserves.
+In this project, we worked with the Northern Gulf of Mexico Sentinel Site Cooperative.
+We wrote fact sheets explaining potential sea-level rise scenarios for the region through 2100.
+This included their potential impact on the goals of federally managed lands.
+We drew from existing regional and global sea-level rise scenarios to develop custom fact sheets.
+We made a total of 54 sheets for lands in the region.
+These include National Wildlife Refuges, National Park Service lands, and National Estuarine Research Reserves.